MZanggl/flooent/README.md

 given.string('hello') // instance of Stringable
 given.array([1, 2]) // instance of Arrayable
-given.number(1) // instance of Numberable
 given.map({ key: 'value' }) // or given.map([['key', 'value']]), or given.map(new Map(...)) | instance of Mappable
-given.any('anything') // helper class with useful methods for any data type
 ```

 Flooent objects only extend the native functionality, so you can still execute any native method like `given.string('hello').includes('h')`.